 Other major sales events include Cyber Monday and Thanksgiving.
 Compared to small-time sales and discount e-vouchers you receive on a newsletter for a measly 10% -you can really save money fast through major sales events by opting for something big you really need (and not what advertisers want to make you think you need).

-Check out this ultimate 2019 calendar for a full list of major sales around the world.
+Check out this 2024 calendar for a full list of major sales around the world.
 Shop wisely!

 12. Automating your finances